rom-rb/rom-rb.org/source/learn/repositories/custom-changesets.html.md

 You can define custom changeset classes that should inherit from one of the built-in
 types:

-- `ROM::Changeset::Create` - uses `Create` commands
+- `ROM::Changeset::Create` uses `Create` commands
-- `ROM::Changeset::Update` - uses `Update` commands
+- `ROM::Changeset::Update` uses `Update` commands
-- `ROM::Changeset::Delete` - uses `Delete` commands
+- `ROM::Changeset::Delete` uses `Delete` commands
-- `ROM::Changeset` - generic type, needs to be configured with a specific command type that you'd like to use
+- `ROM::Changeset` is a generic type that needs to be configured with a specific command type that you'd like to use

 ## Defining Changeset subclass for a specific relation